Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

       alt = "Daily Closing Shares AMBEV3.SA"
       style="width:700px;height:300px;"/>

-The price is moving up when +DI is above -DI, and the price is moving down when -DI is above +DI.
-If the ADX value is over 25 we have a strong trend, otherwise it is a weak trend.
+The price is moving up when +DI is above -DI and the price is moving down when -DI is above +DI.
+If the ADX value is over 25 we have a strong trend, or it is a weak trend.
+Crossovers of the -DI and +DI lines can show us a sign to trade.

-Crossovers of the -DI and +DI lines can be used as sign to trade, for example, if the ADX is above 25 and something like this happens, it indicates a strong signal to buy.
-In our chart, the green line indicates the +DI, the red line indicates the -DI and the blue line is the ADX.
+If the ADX is above 25 and something like this happens, it indicates a strong signal to buy.
+In our chart, the green line indicates the +DI, the red line indicates the -DI, and the blue line is the ADX.
 Note that, during the period studied, -DI is predominantly above +DI, so the price is moving down.

-Now, let's calculate the daily logs, but only for the Daily Closing Shares Price, in other words, we will represent the data in a logarithmic scale.
+Now, let's calculate the daily logs, but only for the Daily Closing Shares Price.
+We will represent the data on a logarithmic scale.

 ``` r
 ABEV3.SA.ret <- diff(log(ABEV3.SA.Close),lag = 1)